stromtutorial/stromtutorial.github.io/steps/step-10/01-the-likelihood-class.md

 __Number of transition matrices__

-> This is twice the number of transition matrices needed, which would equal twice the number of edges in the tree if no partitioning is done.
-In the example shown in [Fig. 10.1](#fig10-1), there are 7 edges and thus 14 transition probability matrices.
-In the partitioned example shown in [Fig. 10.2](#fig10-2), there are 7 edges and 2 data subsets, which have different subset relative rates as well as different models, necessitating separate edge lengths and transition matrices.
-The number supplied in the partitioned example would be 2*7*2=28 (and note in [Fig. 10.2](#fig10-2) that the 28 transition matrices are indexed 0...27).
-Why twice?
-Again, we are planning ahead to when our program is performing MCMC analyses in which, often, a majority of proposed parameter updates fail.
-When a proposed update fails, it is much more computationally efficient to simply revert to the old transition matrices (and partials) than to recalcuate everything again (we've already done this work once, why repeat it?).
-Thus, we will always allocate twice as many transition matrices as we actually need to calculate the likelihood.
+> This is the number of transition matrices to be allocated, which equals the number of nodes in the tree if no partitioning is done.
+In the example shown in [Fig. 10.1](#fig10-1), there are 8 nodes and thus 8 transition probability matrices.
+In the partitioned example shown in [Fig. 10.2](#fig10-2), there are 8 nodes and 2 data subsets, which have different subset relative rates as well as different models, necessitating separate edge lengths and transition matrices.
+The number supplied in the partitioned example would be 2*8=16 (and note in [Fig. 10.2](#fig10-2) that the 16 transition matrices are indexed 0...15).

 __Number of rate categories__